 AEMO will use a suitable pricing structure for generating units reflecting the submitted GELF parameters to achieve realistic dispatch of generating units modelled in the EAAP.
 The pricing structure will also take into account the requirement to minimise USE.

 Generator Forced Outage Rates (FOR)

-The EAAP will use FOR data collected on an annual basis for the purpose of producing a National Transmission Statement under Rule 11.27 or the National Transmission Network Development Plan under the Rules (as the case may be).6the annual ESOO.
+The EAAP will use FOR data collected on an annual basis for the purpose of producing publications such as ESOO, MT PASA, EAAP and the ISP.

 4.2.2.
 NEM Network model